Colt Knost

-Colt Knost (born June 26, 1985) is a retired American professional golfer who played on the PGA Tour.
+Colt Knost (born June 26, 1985) is an American former professional golfer who played on the PGA Tour.
 Beginning in January 2022, he became a regular analyst and on-course commentator for PGA Tour events televised by CBS Sports.

 Amateur career

 Knost was born in Garrettsville, Ohio and grew up in Pilot Point, Texas.
 He was the Class 3A State Champion his senior year of 2003.
 He graduated from Southern Methodist University in 2007.
 While at SMU, he earned all-conference and all-region honors.
 He was also named the 2004 Western Athletic Conference Freshman of the Year.
 Knost won three United States Golf Association events in 2007, joining Bobby Jones (1930) and Jay Sigel (1983) as the only players to do so.
 In July he won the U.S. Amateur Public Links over Cody Paladino, 6 & 4.
 In August he won the U.S. Amateur, 2 & 1 over Michael Thompson.
 In September he represented the United States at the 2007 Walker Cup.
 The United States won 12½ to 11½ and Knost posted a record of 2-0-2 (W-L-H).
 He was the number one ranked golfer in the World Amateur Golf Ranking for five weeks in 2007 before turning professional.
 Knost was awarded the inaugural Mark H. McCormack Medal by The Royal and Ancient Golf Club of St Andrews in 2007.